 It doesn’t help that Daylight Savings Time is a bandit, stealing our beloved afternoons, darkening our golden evenings into night.
 It always takes longer than I think it should to figure it out and to adjust.
 The sudden disruption brings a vague upset and a constant yearning for light, for warmth, for comfort.
 And when the first chill does settle in, and the days get short and cold, there is, too, an unease that settles in like a too-heavy blanket.
 Sometimes it even covers our faces, making it hard to breathe.

-The stone farmhouse where we live was built in the 18th century, by British citizens, incidentally, who worried a lot about what their crazy King was doing, and what was going to happen, and how it could ever again be ok.
+The stone farmhouse where we live was built in the 18th century, by British citizens, incidentally, who worried a lot about what their crazy King was doing, and what was going to happen, and how it could ever again be OK.
 The house was just a single room then, its stone walls having been mudded together by hand to keep out the cold.
-This room was separated from cellar kitchen built into the ground below by wide pine planks laid side by side, the spaces between them allowing the warmth of the cooking fire to seep through.
-A primitive dumbwaiter allowed the busy cook to send up the warm meal on a pulley system when it was ready while she scurried up the cellar steps to the outside, wiping her hands on her apron, hurrying around to the front door.
-Which is where she might have, if I know a thing about it, found her family just sitting there, waiting for her to finish getting the meal on.
+The one room was separated from cellar kitchen, built into the ground below, by wide pine planks laid side by side, the spaces between them allowing the warmth of the cooking fire to seep through.
+A primitive dumbwaiter that is still there allowed the busy cook to send up the warm meal on a pulley system when it was ready while she scurried up the cellar steps to the outside, wiping her hands on her apron, hurrying around to the front door.
+Which is where she probably, if I know a thing about it, found her family just sitting there, waiting for her to finish getting the meal on.
 Did no one think to at least set the table?? she might have said to them then, her tone exasperated, their faces blank.
 Can you not see that I am [quite literally] running around??

 So I’m thinking today, now that we’re feeling the first chill, now that we’ve turned the clocks back and all of a sudden it’s dark so early, about that feeling, all of us who might find themselves privately “off”.
 Maybe even sad and struggling.